ocean-next/EUROSEA/nadir_alongtrack.md

 ## Extracting alongtrack nadir SSH from eNATL60-no-tide in the EUROSEA target regions
-Stephanie Leroux
+Stephanie Leroux, UPDATED Feb 2022.

 * _What?_
-  - Along-track sampling of the model SSH (eNATL60-no-tide) in the 2 subregions (MEDWEST and NANFL).
+  - Along-track sampling of the model SSH (eNATL60-no-tide) in the MEDWEST subregion.
-  - The interpolation is made with the software Sosie (https://brodeau.github.io/sosie/) based on  the Akima interpolation method.
+  - The interpolation is made with the software gonzag (https://github.com/brodeau/gonzag) from Laurent Brodeau,  based on  the Akima interpolation method.
   - Each file is 6-month long:
   - In each file you’ll find:
     - sla_unfiltered (the real obs value (SLA)